Arizona Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Arizona operates under a fault insurance system, where the driver deemed at fault for an accident is responsible for covering the damage through their insurance provider.
 Being in a fault state affects your premium because insurance providers consider the likelihood of paying out claims based on the fault assigned in accidents.

-Therefore, insurance coverage protects you financially if you're found at fault in an accident.
+Insurance coverage protects you financially if you're at fault in an accident.
 You could be personally liable for costs exceeding your policy limits without adequate coverage.

 arizona icon

-ARE COLLISION AND COMPREHENSIVE COVERAGE REQUIRED IN ARIZONA?
+ARE COLLISION AND COMPREHENSIVE COVERAGES REQUIRED IN ARIZONA?

-Arizona does not mandate collision and comprehensive insurance as part of its minimum auto insurance requirements.
+Arizona doesn't mandate collision and comprehensive insurance as part of its minimum auto insurance requirements.
 However, lenders and leasing companies usually require these coverages to protect their financial interests in the vehicle you're financing or leasing.
 When you have a loan or lease on your car, collision insurance covers damage from accidents.
-In contrast, comprehensive insurance protects against non-collision events such as theft, vandalism or natural disasters.
+Comprehensive insurance protects against non-collision events such as theft, vandalism or natural disasters.

-Therefore, their lender typically requires Arizona drivers with financed or leased vehicles to carry both collision and comprehensive coverage.
-If you own your car outright, the choice to add collision or comprehensive insurance is optional.
+Lenders typically require Arizona drivers with financed or leased vehicles to carry collision and comprehensive coverages.
+If you own your car outright, adding collision or comprehensive insurance is optional.
 It should be based on your need for financial protection against potential damage.

 What Does Minimum Coverage Cover?